tom-krieger/remediate_install/README.md

 ## System requirements

 Remediate has its own system requirements.
 Before you begin to inxtall, please check the [system requirements](https://puppet.com/docs/remediate/latest/system_requirements.html) here.
+This module can check the systemrequirements and stop installation if the requirements are not met.

 ## License